 Minnesota Statutes Ch.
-152 “Drugs, Controlled Substances”
+152 “Controlled Substances”

 Chapter 152 of Minnesota Statutes has most of the state’s criminal statutes on marijuana.
 Section 152.02, Subd.
-2, lists “marijuana” in “Schedule 1.”
+2, now lists “marijuana” in “Schedule 3.”
 The Chapter lays out the felony drug crimes, ironically, as “Controlled Substances Crimes.”
 (Ironic, since the state has zero control over the underground, tax-free economy.)

-These vary in severity from “first degree”(the most serious) to “fifth degree.”
+These vary in severity from “first degree”(the most serious) to “fifth degree.” &

-Possession vs. Sale in Minnesota Cannabis Laws
+Possession vs. Sale vs. Cultivation in Minnesota Cannabis Laws